safekids-ai/ml-models/README.md

 ## Incredible ML models and Applications in one Mono Repo
-We have opensourced our Hate and Vision Models (Guns and Adult) along with multiple applications like the gmail-extension that was deployed to thousands of kids to change their cyber-bullying behavior.
+We have opensourced our Toxic Language and Vision Models (Guns and Adult) along with multiple applications like the gmail-extension that was deployed to thousands of kids to change their cyber-bullying behavior.

 <!-- !toc (minlevel=2 omit="Table of Contents") -->